7 Basic Drawing Ideas For Kids To Try In 2025

 Crayon drawing

-• Sketching is to create vivid, detailed images using a graphite pencil and paper.
+1. Sketching: This method is used to create vivid, detailed images using a graphite pencil and paper.
 Sketch drawings are generally incomplete and in monochrome.
 Artists usually prefer graphite pencils, watercolors, pastels and charcoal for sketching.

-• Life drawing is recreating what you see in the real world, on paper.
+5. Life drawing: This involves recreating what you see in the real world, on paper.
 It can be a simple scene at a park, home, school or a mall.
 Life drawing usually includes people with expressions or in action.

 Kids who are good at drawing should also be encouraged to try emotive drawing (showing different emotions, times and moods), illustrations and oil painting.